Marie Osmond Sends Birthday Wishes To Daughter Brianna: ‘You’re An Angel’

-Marie Osmond sent out birthday wishes to her daughter Brianna Schewp, calling her “an angel” in a sweet Instagram post where she listed all the attributes that she believes makes her child special.
+Marie Osmond sent out birthday wishes to her daughter Brianna Schwep.
+In a sweet Instagram post, Osmond called her “an angel” and listed all the attributes that she believes makes her child special.

-Brianna is her mother’s makeup for her gig on The Talk, where she hosts the daytime series alongside Sharon Osbourne, Carrie Ann Inaba, Eve and Sheryl Underwood, and has done so since Marie’s first appearance as a panelist in September of this year.
+Brianna is her mother’s makeup artist for her gig on The Talk, where she hosts alongside Sharon Osbourne, Carrie Ann Inaba, Eve, and Sheryl Underwood, and has done so since Marie’s first appearance in September.

+Marie previously spoke of her daughter’s talents in an Instagram post back in September.

 Fans chimed right in to wish Brianna happiness on her special day, praising the young woman for her talents as a makeup artist.